bmolnar91/workbook/module_web_with_python.md

 #### Explain, when would you recommend to use the waterfall methodology?

 The waterfall development model originates in the manufacturing and construction industries: highly structured physical environments in which after-the-fact changes are prohibitively costly, if not impossible.

+## Bonus

+### General

+#### What happens when you type a URL in the browser and press enter?

+1. You type maps.google.com into the address bar of your browser and **press ENTER**.
+2. The **browser checks the cache for a DNS record** to find the corresponding IP address of maps.google.com.
+   - To find the DNS record, the browser checks 4 caches:
+     1. First, it checks the **browser cache**.
+The browser maintains a repository of DNS records for a fixed duration for websites you have previously visited.
+So, it is the first place to run a DNS query.
+     2. Second, the browser checks the **OS cache**.
+If it is not in the browser cache, the browser will make a system call (i.e., gethostname on Windows) to your underlying computer OS to fetch the record since the OS also maintains a cache of DNS records.
+     3. Third, it checks the **router cache**.
+If it's not on your computer, the browser will communicate with the router that maintains its own cache of DNS records.
+     4. Fourth, it checks the **ISP cache**.
+If all steps fail, the browser will move on to the ISP.
+Your ISP maintains its own DNS server, which includes a cache of DNS records, which the browser would check with the last hope of finding your requested URL.
+3. If the requested URL is not in the cache, **ISP's DNS server initiates a DNS query** to find the IP address of the server that hosts maps.google.com.
+   - The purpose of a DNS query is to search multiple DNS servers on the internet until it finds the correct IP address for the website.
+This type of search is called a **recursive search** since the search will repeatedly continue from a DNS server to a DNS server until it either finds the IP address we need or returns an error response saying it was unable to find it.
+   - If all goes well, the browser gets back the correct **IP address**.
+4. The browser initiates a **TCP connection** with the server.
+   - Once the browser receives the correct IP address, it will build a connection with the server that matches the IP address to transfer information -- using TCP in this case (and most other cases).
+   - To transfer _data packets_ between your computer (client) and the server, a TCP connection is established using a process called the **TCP/IP three-way handshake**.
+This is a three-step process where the client and the server **exchange SYN (synchronize) and ACK (acknowledge) messages** to establish a connection:
+     1. The client machine sends a **SYN packet** to the server over the internet, asking if it is open for new connections. _client_ --SYN--> _server_
+     2. If the server has open ports that can accept and initiate new connections, it'll respond with an ACKnowledgment of the SYN packet using a **SYN/ACK packet**. _client_ <--SYN/ACK-- _server_
+     3. The client will receive the SYN/ACK packet from the server and will acknowledge it by sending an **ACK packet**. _client_ --ACK--> _server_
+   - Then a TCP connection is established for data transmission!
+5. The browser sends an **HTTP request** to the webserver.
+   - Once the TCP connection is established, it is time to start transferring data!
+   - The browser will send a **GET request** asking for maps.google.com web page.
+   - This request will also contain additional information such as:
+     - _browser identification_ (**User-Agent** header)
+     - _types of requests that it will accept_ (**Accept** header)
+     - _connection headers_ (**Connection** header, like _Connection: Keep-Alive_) asking it to keep the TCP connection alive _for additional requests_
+   - It will also pass information taken from **cookies** the browser has in store for this domain.
+6. The server **handles the request**.
+   - The server contains a **webserver** (i.e., Apache, IIS) that receives the request from the browser and passes it to a _request handler_ to read and generate a response.
+   - The **request handler** is a program (written in ASP.NET, PHP, Ruby, etc.) that reads the request, its headers, and cookies to check what is being requested and also update the information on the server if needed.
+Then it will **assemble a response in a particular format** (JSON, XML, HTML).
+7. The server sends out an **HTTP response**.
+   - The server response contains the **web page you requested** as well as the **status code**, compression type (Content-Encoding), how to cache the page (Cache-Control), **any cookies to set**, privacy information, etc.
+   - Status codes:
+     - **1xx** indicates an informational message only
+     - **2xx** indicates success of some kind
+     - **3xx** redirects the client to another URL
+     - **4xx** indicates an error on the client's part
+     - **5xx** indicates an error on the server's part
+8. The browser **displays the HTML content** (for HTML responses, which is the most common).
+   - The browser displays the HTML content in phases.
+   - First, it will **render the bare bone HTML skeleton**.
+   - Then it will check the HTML tags and **send out GET requests for additional elements** on the web page, such as images, CSS stylesheets, JavaScript files, etc. These static files are **cached by the browser**, so it doesn't have to fetch them again the next time you visit the page.
+   - In the end, you'll see maps.google.com appearing on your browser.